Boussairi/Movie-Recommendation-System-using-Machine-Learning-with-Python/README.md

 The data used for this recommendation system is a subset of the MovieLens dataset.
 The dataset contains over 100,000 ratings of approximately 8,000 movies from 600 users.
 The data is preprocessed and cleaned before being used in the model.

 ## Credits
 This project is inspired by the tutorial from Data Professor on YouTube.
 The code is modified to fit my personal preferences and to deploy the model on Streamlit.
-The tutorial can be found here : https://www.youtube.com/watch?v=qzo5B8PuNoY&list=RDCMUCG04dVOTmbRYPY1wvshBVDQ&start_radio=1&t=12s